 In the fall, sometimes it’s nice to bring some annuals indoors to keep as houseplants.
 However, my space for new indoor plants is limited and I have to say my indoor green thumb isn’t quite as, um, proficient as my outdoor one.
-That’s why I like figs and brugmansias.
-Overwintering plants that go dormant, such as these, is a cinch.
-These no-fuss tropical plants won’t survive our harsh, Canadian winters, so they like to hunker down and hibernate just like the bears do.
+That’s why I like plants like figs and brugmansias.
+Overwintering plants that go dormant over the winter months, is a cinch.
+These no-fuss tropical plants won’t survive our harsh, Canadian winters, so they like to hunker down and hibernate, just like the bears do.

 This is called plant dormancy in the gardening world.
 To make plants go dormant, you need a cold, dark room where the plants will not freeze.
 I happen to have a weird little cold cellar room in my basement that is the perfect size for my fig tree (it’s a Verte that I got from fig expert Steven Biggs as a wee little twig) and a few other plants.
 This means there is room for brugmansias (a.k.a. angel trumpets) to join my fig, as well.
 A dark garage or shed, or uninsulated basement will also do the trick.
 I’d like to start growing jasmine, too—apparently it will also overwinter in the dark.